cate-spada/SandyBigDataApp/README.md

 # SandyBigDataApp

-The following project was realised as a project for the course Modelling and Techniques for Big Data delivered as part of the bachelor's degree course in computer engineering.
+The following project was realised as a project for the course Modelling and Techniques for Big Data delivered as part of the Master's Degree course in Computer Science.

 Description: